qtile/qtile/docs/manual/config/groups.rst

 hidden by the lazy command ``dropdown_toggle()``
 (see :ref:`lazy`) from the ScratchPad group.
-Thus - for example - your favorite terminal emulator turns into a quake-like terminal by the control of qtile.
+Thus - for example - your favorite terminal emulator turns into a quake-like terminal by the control of Qtile.

 If the DropDown window turns visible it is placed as a floating window on top of the current group.